a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

 The full details on the configuration can be found in the [API documentation](../dokka/makoto/at.asitplus.attestation/-warden/index.html) and a comprehensive example can be expanded below.

-??? example "Click to expand"
+??? example "Comprehensive example of all config options"
     The below config illustrates configuring two different Android apps: a regular one for the masses and a second one with much tighter security constraints.
 This makes no sense when Warden Supreme is integrated into a back-end.
     If, however, a dedicated attestation service is deployed that is then used to issue certificates for apps used by different services, this can be legitimate.